tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 A sidechain checkpoint is a special type of NFT UTXO.
 Extra sidechain data can be specified in the `sidechain` field of the output features.
 Like other NFT's, only one sidechain checkpoint UTXO with that unique_id can exist in the unspent set at one time.
 The conditions of who can spend a checkpoint are determined by the TariScript on the checkpoint.
-In most cases it will be an `n of m` multisig condition using the members of the Hotstuff committee, with `m` equal to the number of members of the committee and `n` equal to `m` minus the number of failures the committee can tolerate.
+In most cases it will be an `m of n` multisig condition using the members of the Hotstuff committee, with `m` equal to the number of members of the committee and `n` equal to `m` minus the number of failures the committee can tolerate.